-The MFC provides forest pest detection, evaluation and control recommendations on private, urban and non-federal public forestland in Mississippi.
+The MFC provides forest pest detection, evaluation, and control recommendations on Mississippi's private, urban and non-federal public forestland.
 The MFC conducts at least one statewide aerial survey each year and additional surveys if necessary.
-Due to the COVID-19 pandemic, no aerial surveys were conducted.
-Insect and disease spots identified during the aerial survey are then mapped on the Southern Pine Beetle Activity Map, which makes the data available to the public, allowing private landowners the opportunity to determine if any SPB activity was located near their property. www.mfc.ms.gov/southern-pine-beetle-Visit activity-map to view the map.
+Insect and disease spots identified during the aerial survey are then mapped on the Southern Pine Beetle Activity Map, which makes the data available to the public, allowing private landowners the opportunity to determine if any SPB activity was located near their property.
+Visit www.mfc. ms.gov/southernpine-beetle-activity-map to view the map.

-The MFC also provides technical assistance and special incentive programs to private landowners to combat threats from invasive plants, such as cogongrass, kudzu and Chinese tallow tree.
+The MFC also provides technical assistance and special incentive programs to private landowners to combat threats from invasive plants, such as Cogongrass, kudzu, and Chinese tallow tree.
 Visit the MFC website for more information.

-In FY21, the southern pine beetle continued to threaten more timber in the southern region of the United States than any other forest insect.
+In FY22, the southern pine beetle continued to threaten more timber in the southern region of the United States than any other forest insect.
 In response to this ongoing risk, the MFC continued to partner with the USDA Forest Service's Forest Health Protection Program (Southern Region) to administer a Southern Pine Beetle (SPB) Prevention/Education Program.
-This program aims to teach landowners about the benefits of thinning, in order to reduce the risk of SPB hazards.
-The associated SPB cost-share program was designed to provide a financial incentive for landowners who applied approved first thinning management practices to their pine stands, to reduce their risk of southern pine beetle infestation.
+This program aims to teach landowners about the benefits of thinning, to reduce the risk of SPB hazards.
+In addition, the associated SPB cost-share program was designed to provide a financial incentive for landowners who applied approved first thinning management practices to their pine stands to reduce their risk of southern pine beetle infestation.

-The second leading insect to threaten pine timber in the South continued to be the Ips Engraver Beetle.
-Drought conditions and stress from severe winds can cause Ips Engraver Beetle populations to increase dramatically.
+The second leading insect to threaten pine timber in the South continued to be the lps Engraver Beetle.
+Drought conditions and stress from severe winds can cause lps Engraver Beetle populations to increase dramatically.

 Mississippi and Florida are the only two eastern U.S. states to have not yet located the presence of the emerald ash borer (EAB).
-Given the high invasiveness of the EAB, it is likely that infestations already exist in Mississippi, but have not yet been detected.
-The EAB can attack and kill all species of ash in North America and is decimating ash trees throughout eastern North America.
+Given the high invasiveness of the EAB, it is likely that infestations already exist in Mississippi but have not yet been detected.
+The EAB can attack and kill all species of ash in North America and decimates ash trees throughout eastern North America.

-In FY21, alongside a media campaign to urge landowners to help report EAB infestations in Mississippi, the MFC conducted an EAB survey.
-This survey was targeted based on proximity to nearest infestations in neighboring states, as well as the presence of railroads connecting those nearby infestations.
-Recent research has indicated that the mileage of railroads in a county and proximity to nearest infested areas are the two most important predictors of new EAB infestations.
+In FY22, alongside a media campaign to urge landowners to help report EAB infestations in Mississippi, the MFC conducted an EAB survey.
+This survey was targeted based on proximity to the nearest infestations in neighboring states and the presence of railroads connecting those nearby infestations.
+Recent research has indicated that the mileage of railroads in a county and proximity to the nearest infested areas are the two most important predictors of new EAB infestations.